TransparencyInternationalLithuania/parasykjiems.lt/readme.txt

 # imports other data, which can be updated quite often (even daily)
 manage.py importAll

+# after running thse four commands you should have your database ready. just call manage.py runserver and use browser :)

 5. Help and bug fixes
 If you have any problems setting up the project, or get unexpected exsceptions, dont hesistate to report everything at http://bitbucket.org/dariusdamalakas/parasykjiems